Room: 57 Louis Pasteur St., Room 332

 Professor Malhotra is a member of the Labour Law Casebook Group which produces the Irwin Law textbook, Labour and Employment Law: Cases, Materials, and Commentaries, widely used in Canadian law schools.
 He also contributed a book chapter on John Rawls and disability rights for the anthology, Critical Disability Theory: Essays in Philosophy, Politics, Policy and Law (University of British Columbia Press), edited by Richard Devlin and Dianne Pothier and another book chapter on Martha Nussbaum and the Granovsky case for The Canadian Charter of Rights at Twenty Five (Toronto: LexisNexis Butterworths, 2008), edited by Joseph Magnet and Bernard Adell.
 An article (with Professor Robin Hansen of the College of Law, University of Saskatchewan) on Article 24 of the UN Convention on the Rights of Persons with Disabilities appeared in the Windsor Yearbook of Access to Justice.

 Professor Malhotra is a member of the Human Rights Committee of the Council of Canadians with Disabilities and Adjunct Professor in Critical Disability Studies at York University.
+He served as Vice Dean-Graduate Studies between July 2017 and January 1, 2019.
 He has given invited lectured numerous times including at Yale Law School, McGill Faculty of Law, the University of Illinois at Chicago and the University of Toledo College of Law.
-He has been appointed an Adjunct Professor at York University in Critical Disability Studies.
 In 2018, he served as the Program Coordinator of the global meeting of the Research Committee on the Sociology of Law in Toronto.
 In 2017, he was proud to serve as a discussant for a panel sponsored by the South Asian Law Students Association (SALSA)featuring Justice Russell Brown of the Supreme Court of Canada.
 Between 2014 and 2016, he served on the Research Ethics Board of Bruyere Hospital.
 He also served on the Board of the Canadian Law and Society Association between 2014 and 2017.
 You can follow him on Twitter at @RaviMalh.